bitbonsai/facebox/README.markdown

     noAutoload   : false #do not generate facebox box at start, saves time (use when infrequently used) opacity      : 0
     overlay      : true
-    imageTypes   : [ 'png', 'jpg', 'jpeg', 'gif' ]
+    modal        : false #do not allow the user to dismiss the dialog imageTypes   : [ 'png', 'jpg', 'jpeg', 'gif' ]